Statue of Robert Clive, London: 21st century

 At the beginning of the 21st century, the statue was singled out for criticism by Nick Robins in his history of the East India Company, The Corporation that Changed the World.
 In the book, he argued that "the fact that one of Britain's greatest corporate rogues continues to have pride of place at the heart of government suggests that the British elite has not yet confronted its corporate and imperial past."
 The book concluded by calling for the statue to be removed to a museum.

 In June 2020, calls were made for the statue's removal after a wave of anti-racism protests in which a statue of the slave trader Edward Colston in Bristol was pulled down.
 The Labour politician Lord Adonis asked the Government to begin a public consultation on the statue.
 Clive's statue will be considered in a review of London's public monuments ordered by Sadiq Khan, the Mayor of London.
 With Andrew Simms, Nick Robins repeated his call for the statue to be removed and replaced with a monument celebrating a new generation of diverse global heroes.
 The historian William Dalrymple compared the statue's 20th-century memorialisation of Clive to the Confederate monuments erected in the Southern United States well into the civil rights era.
 The writer Afua Hirsch similarly said that the statue was "not a piece of history but an attempt – when it was erected centuries after Clive's death – to rewrite it" and called Clive "a symbol of the most morally bankrupt excesses of Empire".
+In August 2025, Labour peer Thangam Debbonaire called for the statue's removal from its location at the Foreign Office, citing the impact on "those of us from Indian origins in the diaspora, but also visiting Indian people, Indian dignitaries, ambassadors, trade ministers" and observing that "I don't think [the statue] presents Britain in a particularly good light in the 21st century."